kontainapp/km-demo/llama2-snapshot-cpu/README.md

 # Instant startup of LLama2/Transformer model service with Kontain Monitor
+NOTE: Please note that in the below example, we use Kontain monitor for CPUs (open source release) to create a snapshot of a running LLM service, so that we can instantly start it on a cold start.
+This really helps in scaling out LLM Services using existing cloud technologies.

+To start an LLM Snapshot "instantly" from a cold start using GPUs, please contact Kontain.

 ### Starting LLM service without a snapshot
 ![Starting LLM service without a snapshot](starting-without-snap.gif)